Prof James Wilsdon

 I am an Associate Fellow at the University of Cambridge's Centre for Science and Policy; affiliate of the University of Colorado's Centre for Science and Technology Policy; member of the Governing Council of the Science and Democracy Network; a member of Research Councils UK's Advisory Panel on Public Engagement with Research; and a member of the Governing Board of CISTRAT (International Research and Training Centre for Science and Technology Strategy) in Beijing, a new centre established under the auspices of UNESCO and China’s Ministry of Science and Technology.
-I am also a member of the Governing Council of the Science and Democracy Network, a member of Research Councils UK's Advisory Panel on Public Engagement with Research; and currently serve as a member of a US National Academies expert panel on the globalisation of science and technology, and a Council of Canadian Academies panel on Canada's science culture.
+I currently serve as a member of a US National Academies expert panel on the globalisation of science and technology, and a Council of Canadian Academies panel on Canada's science culture.

 I took my first degree in philosophy and theology at St Peter's College, University of Oxford, followed by a master's degree in sustainable development and a doctorate in technology policy from Middlesex University.